 Author: Patricia Averette

-Summary: This protocol is designed for participants to clarify and deepen thinking about articles that groups may read in an institute or in a teacher study group or professional meeting where group breakouts happen.
+Summary: This protocol is designed for participants to clarify and deepen thinking about readings groups may engage with as part of an institute, teacher study group, or professional meeting.
 It provides a structure that enables group participants to engage in close reading and share their thinking in a low-risk context.

 Purpose: To clarify and deepen our thinking about articles we read.